Congress, pointing fingers, fails to resolve shutdown stalemate

 - What’s happening: Senators appear no closer to an agreement on how to open the government.

 - What’s on the table: A short-term spending bill that lasts just three weeks, until Feb.
-8. It would extend CHIP for six years and suspends some Obamacare taxes.
+8. It would extend CHIP for six years and suspend some Obamacare taxes.

 - Why Feb.
 8?
 Sen. Lindsey Graham argues that three weeks is short enough to keep momentum on negotiations over a series of issues: DACA, CHIP, disaster aid, spending levels for a two-year spending bill and Alexander-Murray insurance market stabilization.